 - Sort by: sets the sort order, either alphabetically, by actual or predicted frequency, or by F1 Score.

 - Order: orders the matrix display in either ascending or descending order.

 For example, to view the lowest Predicted Frequency values, select the Predicted Frequency and Ascending order options to display those values at the top of the matrix.

 The blue bars that border the right and bottom sides of the Multiclass Confusion Matrix display numeric frequency details for each class and help determine DataRobot’s accuracy.
-For any class, click a bar across opposite the Actual axis to see actual frequency, or opposite the Predicted axis to see predicted frequency.
+For any class, click a bar opposite the Actual axis to see actual frequency or opposite the Predicted axis to see predicted frequency.